 The word embedded merely means that something is attached to another thing or system.
 An embedded system is just like a computer hardware system, but it has software embedded inside the system.
 It is mainly a part of a bigger system or an independent system.
-It is based on microprocessor and microcontroller in order to perform specific tasks.
-Example of an embedded system is a fire alarm.
+It is based on microprocessors and microcontrollers in order to perform specific tasks.
+An example of an embedded system is a fire alarm.
 All the popular Embedded System interview questions and answers have been put together which will be handy if you want to crack an interview.

 Advantages of Embedded System

 - Cost of the overall system is low.

 - It can enhance performances.

 - It uses fewer resources.

 - They are always dedicated to a particular system, and so the performance is excellent.

 - The size of the system is small but faster to load.